7 Simple Steps

 It’s about that time to get through the real regulatory red tape.
 Thankfully Iowa is a business/startup-friendly state with plenty of perks.
 If you don’t have an attorney, please be sure to do the research on this step.

 Get started by bookmarking the Des Moines district office of the Small Business Administration and IA Source Link’s page because they’re likely going to be go-to sources for a variety of things.
-If you need help with this step, consider professional Business License Research packages that takes care of the legwork for you.
+If you need help with this step, consider professional Business License Research packages that will take care of the legwork for you.